Review of the Chase Sapphire Lounge at JFK Terminal 4

 Who can access the Chase Sapphire Lounge?

-If you have a Priority Pass membership through a non-Chase-issued card, you get one complimentary visit to a Chase Sapphire Lounge each calendar year.
-Additional visits are $75 with no guest access.
+If your Priority Pass comes from a non-Chase card (like a Capital One Venture X or an Amex Business Platinum), you get one complimentary visit to a Chase Sapphire Lounge per calendar year.
+After that, additional visits are $75 and you can't bring guests.

 We enjoyed these comfortable chairs.
 While some gates are a long walk from the lounge, that’s our Virgin Airlines flight right outside the window.